Matei9721/ds-deployment-demos/docker/README.md

 ``docker build -t my-app .``

 From here on you can either run it locally or upload it to the cloud!

+## Uploading a Docker image

+Uploading a docker image can differ slightly depending on the container registry we want to move it to.

+**What is Container Registry?** A Docker container registry is a storage and distribution system for Docker images, allowing users to manage and share containerized applications.

+For this tutorial, I'll use the free to use Docker Hub which can be accessed by simply creating a Docker account.
+To be able to upload an image to the docker we need to learn a few more concepts.

+**Tagging our images** --> Docker images usually have an ID we can use to delete them or move them.
+We can also tag the images (either at creation time or after) to more easily refer to them.
+To upload an image to a Docker registry, we need to rename our image to include the docker registry repository name and the name of our image, for example:

+`docker tag streamlit_demo matei9721/docker-streamlit-ds-demo:latest`

+Here we re-tagged our image called **streamlit_demo** as **matei9721/docker-streamlit-ds-demo:latest** where matei9721 is the name of my repository.
+The **:latest** is the version of our image tag, where usually latest is the most up to date version.
+After that we can easily upload the image by running:

+`docker push matei9721/docker-streamlit-ds-demo:latest`

+For this command to work, we need to be logged into Github Hub (you can create an account on their page).
+Docker Hub is usually only used for self project, for real work, we'd usually use [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry) or [AWS ECR (Elastic Container Registry)](https://aws.amazon.com/ecr/).
+To upload an image to these, we would follow the exact same steps as above, but the log-in steps would differ (AWS uses SSO).
+It's best to check the official documentation page for more information.